-You probably have a huge pile of artwork that your child brings home from school - and it probably grows every day!
-I'm not a big fan of paper clutter, but I want to preserve it somehow.
+You probably have a huge pile of artwork that your child brings home from school - and it grows larger every day!
+I'm not a big fan of paper clutter, but I still want to preserve it somehow.
 Taking pictures of children's artwork is a great solution - it's space-efficient, portable, and allows you tons of flexibility for displaying that artwork later.

 Here's how to take great photos of your child's artwork:

-1. Find a spot in your house that has lots of natural light from windows or doors.
+Find a spot in your house that has lots of natural light from windows or doors.
 You don't want a patch of direct sunlight - you want the soft, diffused light that brightens up the whole room.

-This gives you a plain white background to shoot on, since that will show up on uniquely shaped artwork or 3D projects.
+This gives you a plain white background to shoot on and it will work best for uniquely shaped artwork or 3D projects.

 Position yourself right above your artwork, shooting straight down at the poster board.
-You may need to stand on a chair, and shoot at the artwork on the ground, or you may be able to shoot down towards a low table or bed.
+You may need to stand on a chair and shoot at the artwork on the ground, or you may be able to shoot down towards a low table or bed.
 Just check to make sure your body isn't blocking the light!

 2. Choose Your Camera Settings